Fairblock/fairblock-cycles-quartz/examples/fairblock/README.md

 ## Testing
 There is a test script (`test.sh`) for performing an end-to-end testing of the process.
 For the TEE version, there is a `test-tee.sh` which deploys the TCB and DCAP contracts and sets them up on Fairyring.
 The rest of this test script is fairly similar to the mock-TEE version.
+The test scripts perform the following steps:
+- Start the Fairyring
+- Build and start the enclave
+- Deploy the contract and performt the handshake
+- Encrypt the share with the PK of the enclave
+- Send the encrypted share on Fairyring
+- Send a request for a decryption key on chain so that the enclave submit the corresponding key

+The logs for the chain and enclave are stored in "fairyring/fairyring_chain.log" and "examples/fairblock/enclave_output.log" respectively.

 ## Performance
 | Case                        | Mock-TEE Average (ms) | TEE Average (ms) | Overhead (%)            |